meriemferdjouni/Write-A-Data-Science-Report/README.md

 # COVID-19 Data Exploration
 In this Project, I aim to exploit python tools for data scinece in order to answer COVID-19 related questions.
+For this purpose, I used a public dataset for 170 countries worldwide.

 ## Table of Contents
 * 1. Libraries